PeridexisErrant/DF-Walkthrough/chapters/chap07-nobles.rst

 managers like yourself will prosper and grow strong like a seedling, going on to bear nice dwarven fruit.
 And not the Class-C sort of fruit that gets picked and sold on the streets, no, nice, rare, delicious fruit!
 Anyway, where was I?
-Oh, yes, tutorial 9, Nobles and other layabouts.
+Oh, yes, chapter 7, Nobles and other layabouts.
 Get on with it!

 Interior decorating